Bryan De La Cruz Player Props: Marlins vs. Mariners

 Mariners Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Mariners pitching staff ranks eighth in MLB.
+- The pitching staff for the Mariners has a collective 9.2 K/9, the eighth-best in MLB.

-- The Mariners have a 4.07 team ERA that ranks 12th across all MLB pitching staffs.
+- The Mariners' 4.02 team ERA ranks 11th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.